csvpath/csvpath/docs/qualifiers.md

     [ @i = increment.this_is_my_increment.onmatch(yes(), 3) ]
 ```

-When multiple qualifiers are used order is not important.
+When multiple qualifiers are used, order is not important.

 Qualifiers can have a large impact in variable assignments.
 Read  <a href='https://github.com/dk107dk/csvpath/blob/main/docs/assignment.md'>more about qualifiers and variable assignment here</a>.